-Clearwater Marine Aquarium is undergoing a multi-million dollar expansion that will triple the space the marine rescue facility has for wildlife rehabilitation.
+Clearwater Marine Aquarium has just completed a multi-million dollar expansion that's tripled the space the marine rescue facility has for wildlife rehabilitation.
 Part of that expansion is the just-opened Ruth and J.O.
 Stone Dolphin Complex where Winter, Hope and their dolphin friends have settled in.
 The beautiful new habitat has a massive window - 16 feet tall and 40 feet wide - that allows amazing views of the dolphins.

 Say what?
 There’s more news?!
 Clearwater Marine Aquarium is very excited to announce that it has several new resident dolphins, including two rough-toothed dolphins, a species rarely seen by humans because they inhabit deep waters.
 Rudolph (aka "Rudy") and Rex were rescued in different Florida locations.
 CMA is one of only two marine facilities in the world where visitors can view this species!
 Like bottlenose dolphins, they are gregarious creatures, however they are darker and significantly smaller.
 See the difference for yourself by visiting Rudy and Rex, then saying hello to Hemingway, a male Atlantic bottlenose dolphin who has also become part of the facility's permanent family.
 All three dolphins have permanent hearing loss, meaning that they aren't able to use echolocation to find fish in the wild and must remain at CMA.

 Psstt... we have even more news to report!
 Winter the Dolphin's Beach Club hotel is open (read more on this page)!